mitotic/graphterm/docs/virtual-setup.rst

 --------------------------------------------------------------------------------------------

-Specifying the ``--nb_server`` when starting up the GraphTerm server enables a menu option allowing each user to run to run the the ``gnbserver`` command which starts up a public IPython Notebook server listening on a unique port number that is tied to the user's Unix user ID.
+Specifying the ``--nb_server`` when starting up the GraphTerm server enables a menu option allowing each user to run the ``gnbserver`` command which starts up a public IPython Notebook server listening on a unique port number that is tied to the user's Unix user ID.
 (A similar option for ``ec2launch`` opens up these ports for